 There are several benefits associated with legal separation.
 The process provides couples with time to work on marital problems without formally divorcing.
 Additionally, couples may be able to stay on each other’s health insurance plans during their time apart.

-If the parties have shared children, legal separation is often a must less jarring experience.
+If the parties have shared children, legal separation is often a much less jarring experience.
 A dedicated lawyer in Connecticut can help families determine whether legally separating is the right choice for them.

 A separation agreement can address several issues that two parties might discuss in a divorce settlement.
 Standard provisions may address matters such as: